Pull Apart Keto Cinnamon Sugar Breadsticks

 Who needs sugary cinnamon rolls Christmas morning when you can make this instead!

-I’ll be frank — there is a lot of cheese in this recipe, but don’t let it fool you as the taste is still sweet and decadent, just like any good dessert.
+I’ll be frank — there is a lot of cheese in this recipe (is that really such a bad thing 🤷♀️), but don’t let it fool you as the taste is still sweet and decadent, just like any good dessert should be.
 That sweet cinnamon flavor from the filling sure shines through!

 Of course, the standout feature of this recipe is the festive Christmas tree shape making it a delicious option as an ending to a holiday feast, or as a holiday breakfast to serve to your family while opening presents.
 Word around the North Pole is that it’s even Santa approved! 🎅